HowToSFMC/202003_EmailFrequencyFiltering/1/readme.md

-Ever had the request to limit the total sends to a subscriber per day?
-How would you go about resolving that?
-Well, we want your thoughts, ideas, strategies and configuration methods!
-For March, we will be jumping into the world of frequency segmentation.
-Frequency Segmentation is the act of separating your audience into different groups based on the amount of times you have sent an email or other message type to them.
-The main goal of this task is to find a reliable and scalable way to introduce and execute Frequency Segmentation.
-Whether your solution filters at a per subscriber level or other specific criteria, we want it all.

-Solution

 1. Create a Profile attribute on Subscriber level to capture the number of max email sends per day for a subscriber (call it MaxDailyEmailSendCnt) – keep it as hidden as this is for internal tracking only.
 You can configure it as numeric with max 3 digits and a default value – for e.g. “1” if you wish to restrict this to a single email per subscriber email id daily.